Noem: Red States' Cities Also to See Reinforcements

 The states are Alabama, Arkansas, Florida, Georgia, Idaho, Indiana, Iowa, Louisiana, Nebraska, Nevada, New Mexico, Ohio, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, and Wyoming.
 Troops will handle support roles such as case management, transportation, logistics, and clerical work while also helping deter crime.

-Notably, unlike Democratic-run cities and states, red states will be easier to work with, as Republican leadership is fine with the federal assistance.
+Notably, unlike Democrat-run cities and states, red states will be easier to work with, as Republican leadership is fine with the federal assistance.

 "There's a lot of cities that are dealing with crime and violence right now, and so we haven't taken anything off the table," Noem told CBS.
 "We've been making sure that we have the resources and the equipment to go in.
 We've been working to partner with every single agency that we can.
 We have hundreds and hundreds of agreements with local law enforcement, sheriffs, city administrators, and mayors across the country that want to solve problems.